-Cacti are among the best known warm-weather plants, so you may be surprised to hear about freeze damage to cactus.
-But even in summer toasty regions of Arizona, temperatures can dip down to below 32 degrees Fahrenheit (0 C.) in winter.
-This can result in freeze damage to cactus.
+Cacti are among the best-known warm-weather plants, so you may be surprised to hear about freeze damage to cacti.
+Even in summer toasty regions of Arizona though, temperatures can dip down to below 32 degrees F. (0 C.) in winter.
+This can result in freeze damage to cacti.
 If you find your cactus damaged after a cold snap, you’ll want to know how to care for a frozen cactus.
 Can a frozen cactus be saved?
 How do you start reviving a frozen cactus?
 Read on for tips in assisting a cactus damaged by cold.

 Recognizing a Cactus Damaged by Cold